 FUNDRAISING POTENTIAL

-This is where gamification can turn to profit for any cricket club in the world and transforms fantasy cricket beyond a bit of a laugh to a very handy fundraising tool.
+This is where gamification can turn to profit for any cricket club in the world and transforms fantasy cricket beyond a bit of a laugh into a very handy fundraising tool.

-By charging say £10 for a team to enter, then cricket clubs can readily rack up the pounds to go towards running costs like kit or a pavilion fund while users get a season of statistical enjoyment and know they’ve directly helped their club too.
+By charging say £10 per team a person enters, then cricket clubs can readily rack up handy funds while users get a season of statistical enjoyment and know they’ve directly helped their club too.

 An alternative route could be a benevolent one by organising a charity league to support a cause close to a particular club’s heart.

-You can cast your eye over all of the innovations ahead of the new outdoor season but one that stood out was total control over the points structure.
+You can cast your eye over all of the innovations but here are two of the key ones:

 WHAT DOES IT ALL COST?

-The base cost to start off your own fantasy cricket league is £19.99 with each team that enters having six fantasy players – with the chance to boost that to the conventional eleven for £6.
+The base cost to start off your own fantasy cricket league is £29 with each team that enters having six fantasy players – with the chance to boost that to the conventional eleven for an extra £6.

 The automatic points upgrade (Play-Cricket connection) costs £12 and the entry team collection (online payment of member teams sorted for you) is a 15% processing fee.